Backgrounder on Byproduct Materials

 Uses of Byproduct Materials

 The NRC conducts most of its materials licensing and inspection activities from its regional offices.
-At NRC headquarters, the Office of Federal and State Materials and Environmental Management Programs oversees that program and provides technical support and guidance.
+At NRC headquarters, the Office of Nuclear Material Safety and Safeguards oversees the program and provides technical support and guidance.
 The office periodically evaluates the technical adequacy, consistency and timeliness of both the regional and state programs to ensure they protect health and safety.